tokenize-x/tx-crust/README.md

 To start fully-featured set you may run:

 ```
-$ crust znet start --profiles=3txd,faucet,explorer,monitoring
+$ txcrust znet start --profiles=3txd,faucet,explorer,monitoring
 ```

-**NOTE**: Notice from here on out, if you already have a znet env started with a set profiles, and you want to start znet with a different set of profiles, you need to remove previous znet env with `crust znet remove` and only then you can start the new env.
+**NOTE**: Notice from here on out, if you already have a znet env started with a set profiles, and you want to start znet with a different set of profiles, you need to remove previous znet env with `txcrust znet remove` and only then you can start the new env.

 ### --txd-version

 The `--txd-version` allows to start the `znet` with any previously released version.

 ```
-$ crust znet start --txd-version=v1.0.0 --profiles=3txd,faucet,explorer,monitoring
+$ txcrust znet start --txd-version=v1.0.0 --profiles=3txd,faucet,explorer,monitoring
 ```

-**NOTE**: if you already have a znet env started with different profiles, you need to remove it with `crust znet remove` so you can start a new environment.
+**NOTE**: if you already have a znet env started with different profiles, you need to remove it with `txcrust znet remove` so you can start a new environment.

 Also, it's possible to execute tests with any previously released version.

 ```
-$ crust znet test --txd-version=v1.0.0 --test-groups=tx-chain-upgrade
+$ txcrust znet test --txd-version=v1.0.0 --test-groups=tx-chain-upgrade
 ```

 ## Commands

 In the environment some wrapper scripts for `znet` are generated automatically to make your life easier.
-Each such `<command>` calls `crust znet <command>`.
+Each such `<command>` calls `txcrust znet <command>`.

 Available commands are: